Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 - state the name and registered office of the RTM company;

-- specify a date, not earlier than one month after date of service of the Notice of Claim, by which each person who was given the notice may respond by giving a counter-notice;
+- specify a date, not earlier than one month after date of service of the Notice of Claim, by which each person who was given the notice may respond by giving a counter-notice (qualifying tenants who are sent a copy of the notice do not have the right to serve a counter-notice);

 - specify a date, at least three months after the date for the counter-notice, on which the RTM company intends to acquire the right to manage the premises.